 Publisher: G. Schirmer, New York

-SYNOPSIS: A wealthy and single young man from London, Charles Bingley, xhas just moved into the Netherfield estate.
+SYNOPSIS: A wealthy and single young man from London, Charles Bingley, has just moved into the Netherfield estate.
 At a ball he gives for his neighbors, Mrs. Bennet is overjoyed to see that Bingley is attracted to her eldest daughter, Jane.
 But her second daughter, the witty and independent Elizabeth, is slighted by Bingley's even wealthier friend, the proud and aristocratic Darcy.
 The spirited courtship between Darcy and Elizabeth — who at first cannot abide one another — is the main story of the opera.
 They not only misjudge each other, but are both victims of their own pride and prejudices.
 Only after much sparring and indignant misunderstandings do they come to recognize their own faults and true feelings, and can forgive themselves and each other.

-— “Austenacious,” a Jane Austen Society blog, reviewing a workshop of scenes at San Francisco State University.
+— “Austenacious,” a Jane Austen Society blog

-Excerpts from various workshops or concert performances
+Excerpts from workshop performances

 1 Mr. Bingley and friends give a ball at Netherfield Hall, where we meet the Bennet family—father, mother and their three daughters, Jane, Elizabeth and Lydia.
 Mrs. Bennet is rhapsodic to see Bingley instantly fall in love with Jane.
 Their friends and townspeople (chorus) observe and comment on Bingley’s arrogant sister and the single and very rich Mr. Darcy: “He must be in want of a wife.”